Paul Hutchison (politician)

-Charles Paul Telford Hutchison, known as Paul Hutchison (born 1947) is a New Zealand politician and former health professional.
+Charles Paul Telford Hutchison, known as Paul Hutchison (born 1947) is a New Zealand politician, health professional, and current Honorary Consul in New Zealand for Papua New Guinea.
 He is a member of the National Party, which he represented in the House of Representatives from 1999 to 2014.

 Early years

 Hutchison was born in Wellington, and attended Khandallah School and Onslow College.
-He is a graduate of the University of Otago with an MB ChB in 1970, and was a consulting specialist in obstetrics and gynaecology with his medical career spanning almost 30 years.
-Hutchison is married with four daughters.
+He is a graduate of the University of Otago with an MB ChB in 1970, and was a consulting specialist in obstetrics and gynaecology with his pre parliament medical career spanning almost 30 years.